okami101/vuetify-admin/docs/guide/laravel.md

 You need to set properly this IDs according to your local linux user IDs in order to prevent all boring permissions issues inside Laravel storage folder.
 In general the first created linux user is 1000 by default.
 :::

-After this you can finally launch `docker-compose up` and take a [pastis](https://en.wikipedia.org/wiki/Pastis).
+If using docker you can finally launch `docker-compose up` and take a [pastis](https://en.wikipedia.org/wiki/Pastis).
+Don't forget to put `docker-compose exec laravel` before each artisan command.

 Then you have to prepare laravel installation with migration and all dummy data (if you have some) :